The Irish stakeholder group for RaiSE celebrated the third meeting on 23 May 2018 in Dublin.

 The policy instrument addresses key priority areas such as entrepreneurship and innovation.
 Among other priorities, it aims to increase the number of enterprises and make them grow in national and international markets.
 However, it lacks specific focus on social enterprises and how they can be a part of the regional development as well.

 A new regional strategy for the period 2017-25 is under development.
 This will point out future challenges and strategic areas to work with.
 The strategy needs to be concretized into work plans and action plans, where social enterprises specific business support needs need to be taken into account along with improved governance between business support agencies.

 Region Örebro County implements these key priority areas of the policy instrument through the main business support agencies and organisations: ALMI, for mainstream social and medium size enterprises and Coompanion, which also include support for the social economy in general.
 Efforts made so far have focused on promoting the creation of social enterprises, addressing barriers faced at early stages of their life-cycle but not much on supporting their consolidation and grow.
 There is also a need for better coordination among business support agencies.

 Region Örebro County has to strengthen and improve the link from the regional development strategy down to social enterprises in order to visualize the importance and potential of social enterprises in terms of regional growth and development, improving the business support policy.
 The Action Plan produced in this project could be that link.

-The Italian stakeholder group for RaiSE celebrated the third meeting on 14 February 2018 in Bologna.
+The Irish stakeholder group for RaiSE celebrated the third meeting on 23 May 2018 in Dublin.

-The Swedish stakeholder group for RaiSE celebrated the third meeting on 15 February 2018.
+The Catalan stakeholder group for RaiSE celebrated the third meeting on 5 June 2018 in Barcelona.

-The video of RaiSE interregional meeting in Bologna is launched!
+The video of RaiSE interregional meeting in Örebro is launched!